jappeace/jappeaceApplication/content/flask-docker-backend.md

 [specialized user](https://medium.com/@mohammedhammoud/postgresql-create-user-create-database-grant-privileges-access-aabb2507c0aa)
 for manipulating the database (rather than the root Postgres account).

-Going trough those tutorials Jappie collected the useful commands into a makefile.
+Going trough those tutorials the useful commands were collected into a makefile.
 With this in place he had no longer need to refer to them and could just `cat` the makefile to see how to deploy for example: